 As Canada is about to impose retaliatory tariffs on U.S. goods, it is interesting that Canadians have become more positive about the role of NAFTA in Canada.
-More than half (56%) now think the agreement benefits Canada compared with 44% last year and 25% two years ago (preambles to the question changed in 2017 but is broadly similiar).
+More than half (56%) now think the agreement benefits Canada.
+In 2017, 44% felt this way and 25% two years ago (preambles to the question changed in 2017 but is broadly similiar).

 The increase in the share who say it has benefitted Canada has been accompanied by declines in the share of don’t knows (particularly from 2017) and in the share of those who think that Canada has been hurt by NAFTA.

 Demographically the change in the view between 2017 and 2018 that NAFTA has benefitted Canada has taken place among residents of B.C., Alberta, Quebec and the Atlantic region.
 It has also changed more among groups that were already more positive, such as higher education and income groups.